ScreenPyHQ/screenpy/docs/topics/actions.rst

 -----

 As you build your test suite,
-your actors might repeat
+your Actors might repeat
-the same series of actions
+the same series of Actions
 several times.
 Or you may have
-a series of actions
+a series of Actions
 that could use a more approachable name.
 Luckily,
 there is a solution
 to both of these issues!

-You can abstract any group of actions into a task in your :ref:`tasks directory <tasks-dir>`.
+You can abstract any group of Actions into a task in your :ref:`tasks directory <tasks-dir>`.
 Tasks can even call other tasks!